Out & About: Week of March 11 - NewsBreak

 Taylor Theater is located at 208 South Broad St. in Edenton.

-RICH SQUARE - The Choanoke Public Transportation Authority’s Board has cancelled the meeting for Wednesday, March 15.
+The Historic Edenton Visitor Center is located at 108 North Broad St. in Edenton.

-The next scheduled meeting will be at 2 p.m. on Wednesday, April 19.
+The group rotates the gathering by police zones and for the month of March the prayer is covering police zone 3.

-Choanoke Public Transportation Authority is located at 505 North Main St. in Rich Square.
+The residents are invited to join in prayer for unity, peace and restoration throughout Edenton.

-The Martin County Auditorium is located at 1260 Godwin Ave. in Williamston.
+The First Christian Church Fellowship hall is located at 703 McMullen Ave. in Edenton.

 March 17